-A recent study evaluated whether antithrombotic medications increase the risk of hematuria, the presence of blood in the urine.
+A study evaluated whether antithrombotic medications increase the risk of hematuria and the presence of blood in the urine.

 Patients on Blood Thinners Had More Hematuria-Related Complications